 Primary Source References

 1816 August 18.
-(Jefferson to George Flower).
-"If you should reach this place during this month I shall be here, happy to recieve [sic] you; if late than the 1st. day of Sep.
+(Jefferson to George Flower). "[I]f you should reach this place during this month I shall be here, happy to recieve you; if later than the 1st day of Sep.
 I shall be gone on with my family to a possession I have near Lynchburg where I shall stay 6. or 8. weeks.
-I shall be glad that you become one of my family at either place..."
+I shall be glad that you become one of my family at either place ...."1

 1816.
 (From Flower's accounts).
 "I found Mr. Jefferson at his Poplar-Forest estate, in the western part of the State of Virginia.
 His house was built after the fashion of a French chateau.
-Octagon rooms, floors, floors of polished oak, lofty ceilings, large mirrors, betokened his French taste, acquired by his long residence in France.
+Octagon rooms, floors of polished oak, lofty ceilings, large mirrors, betokened his French taste, acquired by his long residence in France.
 Mr. Jefferson's figure was rather majestic: tall (over six feet), thin, and rather high-shouldered; manners, simple, kind, and courteous.
-His dress, in color and form. was quaint and old-fashioned, plain and neat-dark pepper-and-salt coat, cut in the old quaker fashion, with a single row of large metal buttons, knee-breeches, gray-worsted stockings, shoes fastened by large metal buckles-such was the appearance of Jefferson when I fist made his acquaintance, in 1816.
-His two grand-daughters-Misses Randolph- well-educated and accomplished young ladies, were staying with him at the time."
+His dress, in color and form, was quaint and old-fashioned, plain and neat—a dark pepper-and-salt coat, cut in the old quaker fashion, with a single row of large metal buttons, knee-breeches, gray-worsted stockings, shoes fastened by large metal buckles—such was the appearance of Jefferson when I first made his acquaintance, in 1816.
+His two grand-daughters—Misses Randolph—well-educated and accomplished young ladies, were staying with him at the time."2

 Jefferson-Flower Correspondence.
 Transcriptions available at Founders Online.